SWEET Alabama

 Organization: [SWEET Alabama]

-Reports To: [Co-Executive Directors]
+Reports To: [Co-Executive Director, Policy & Programming]

 Supervises: [N/A]

-Wages: [$15/hr, non-negotiable]
+Wages: [$20/hr, non-negotiable]

 Fellowship Summary

-The Green Economies Youth Fellowship is a 16-week paid fellowship which will train five youth Fellows in peer-to-peer organizing, political education around climate and environmental justice, and vocational skills to energy retrofit housing in Birmingham, Alabama.
-We encourage residents who have an interest in construction trades and community organizing to apply.
-The majority of the fellows' time will include learning the vocational skills necessary to retrofit housing in order to increase home energy efficiency, and decrease residential energy bills.
-While the hours are flexible, fellows should expect to occasionally work during the week and on the weekends.
+The Green Economies Youth Fellowship is a 16-week paid fellowship which will train four youth Fellows (between the ages of 16-24) in peer-to-peer organizing, political education around climate and environmental justice, and vocational skills to energy retrofit housing in Birmingham, Alabama.
+We encourage residents who have an interest in community organizing, housing & energy, and construction trades to apply.

 Essential Duties & Responsibilities